Investment Banking Visa Sponsorship Jobs in Michigan

 Which visa types are most common for investment banking roles in Michigan?

-The H-1B is the most common visa for investment banking roles in Michigan, as financial analyst and investment banking positions generally qualify as specialty occupations requiring at least a bachelor's degree in finance, economics, or a related field.
+The H-1B visa is the most common visa for investment banking roles in Michigan, as financial analyst and investment banking positions generally qualify as specialty occupations requiring at least a bachelor's degree in finance, economics, or a related field.
 Some candidates transition from F-1 OPT or STEM OPT.
 Australian citizens may also be eligible for the E-3 visa, which operates outside the H-1B lottery.

 Which cities in Michigan have the most investment banking sponsorship jobs?